|

 “Ranking” for keywords just means you're showing up in search when people look for those phrases.
 If you're ranking on the front page of Etsy, you're going to get MUCH more exposure than if you're on the second, third, or fourth page.

 If you find you're consistently missing the front page of Etsy, it's time to update your keywords.
+You can get your listings to the front page, but it requires a little bit of work.

 When to update keywords